landa44/landa44/README.md

 # Hello everyone!
-I'm Pablo Alonso.
-I'm a future computer scientist.
-I am a lover of programming and mathematics.
+Passionate developer with a love for computer science and competitive programming.
+I thrive on challenges and continuous learning.
+I have a keen interest in contributing to open-source initiatives and collaborating within the realm of technology.
 If you want to contribute to a project just let me know.

 <!---